async-profiler/async-profiler/README.md

 Agent library is configured through the JVMTI argument interface.
 The format of the arguments string is described
 [in the source code](https://github.com/jvm-profiling-tools/async-profiler/blob/b7e9e6b955210784d5dc1d1839bb0febab1b712b/src/arguments.cpp#L34).
-The `profiler.sh` script actually converts command line arguments to the that format.
+The `profiler.sh` script actually converts command line arguments to that format.

 For instance, `-e alloc` is converted to `event=alloc`, `-f profile.svg` is converted to `file=profile.svg` and so on.
 But some arguments are processed